CharliePoole/statiq-site/input/technical/the-death-of-nunit-will-it-be-ice.md

 Published: 06 Nov 2005
 Tags: [Open Source, NUnit, It's the Tests]
 ---
-A recent post on the <a href="http://sourceforge.net/forum/forum.php?forum_id=33693">NUnit Open Discussion Forum</a> on Sourceforge asked “Is NUnit Dead?”
+A recent post on the NUnit Open Discussion Forum on Sourceforge asked “Is NUnit Dead?”
 I have to admit: the question irked me a bit.
 But reflecting on it has led me to a few conclusions that I’ll share here.

 <!--more-->
 The original poster felt that NUnit might be dead because it hadn’t released for quite a while.
 Other posters seem to feel that the unit-testing capabilities built into Visual Studio 2005 will kill us off.
 So there are two ways to go...